Becoming a credentialed veterinary technician in Colorado

 • AAVSB will submit score reports directly to CACVT if you selected Colorado as the jurisdiction of choice on their VTNE application.

-Feel free to contact [email protected] with questions regarding eligibility, the process of becoming a Veterinary Technician in Colorado, or if you require any assistance.
+Feel free to contact [email protected] with questions regarding eligibility, the process of becoming a veterinary technician in Colorado, or if you require any assistance.

 Credential by Examination Application